sttp-book/sttp-book/chapters/getting-started/testing-principles.md

 Given that exhaustive testing is impossible, software testers have to then prioritise the tests they will perform.

-When prioritizing the test cases, we note that **bugs are not uniformly distributed**.
+When prioritising the test cases, we note that **bugs are not uniformly distributed**.
 Empirically, we observe that some components in some software systems present more bugs than other components.